python-can-define-radio/sdr-course/classroom_activities/056-Sample-Rates-7.md

 ## Transmitting to the Hack RF

 One way to transmit this is using the `Mix Sine Wave Hier Block` that we created.
+You'll use what you created in `041`, but with the Vector Source and Repeat block instead of a Signal Source.
 Try it!